 How children celebrate their rite of passage into adolescence, depends entirely on where they live and what culture they grow up in.
 By definition, rites of passage are forms of ritual and the inferred evidence of ritual in general is extensive, widespread, and ancient.
 Rites of passage contributes to the more complex and culturally variable nature of human social organization.

 Many cultures provide a ritualized acknowledgment of the passage to adulthood but sociologists note that rites of passage has all but disappeared from modern societies.
-Ritualized acknowledgment of the passage to puberty, that is, the period during which adolescents girls reach sexual maturity and become capable of reproduction, is a common practice in India.
+Rites of passage to puberty, that is, the period during which adolescents girls reach sexual maturity and become capable of reproduction, is a common practice in India.

-Rites of Passage and Group Bonding in he Canadian Airborne - Donna Winslow, University of Ottawa. -This article addresses the issue of primary group bonding and non-conventional methods for promoting unit cohesion.
+Rites of Passage and Group Bonding in he Canadian Airborne - Donna Winslow. -This article addresses the issue of primary group bonding and non-conventional methods for promoting unit cohesion.
 Conventional army training intensifies the power of group pressure within its ranks using methods that teach recruits the need for teamwork.
 Less conventional methods, such as initiation rites, are also used to promote group bonding.

 Rites of Passage at

 Adolescence: A Ritual Process Paradigm -